jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 We kept the discussion of actual parsing out of the discussion so far.
-This is for good reason: the machinery for incremental computation and reuse of partial results is indepenent from it.
-Indeed, given any procedure to compute structured values from a linear input of symbols, one can use the procedure discribed above to transform it into an incremental algorithm.
+This is for good reason: the machinery for incremental computation and reuse of partial results is independent from it.
+Indeed, given any procedure to compute structured values from a linear input of symbols, one can use the procedure described above to transform it into an incremental algorithm.

 However, the most common way to produce such structured values is by *parsing* the